 TG: How would that be different?

-GH: Because of the way acids are perceived on my palate.
-Whether I feel burst at the end of the wine like fingers moving or a turkey tail or a slow build of acid that takes off like you’re going up a roller coaster.
+GH: Because of the way I perceive acid on my palate.
+Whether I feel a burst at the end of the wine like fingers moving, or a turkey tail, or a slow build of acid that takes off like you’re going up a roller coaster.